High alert as IB warns of Jaish-e-Mohammad strikes on IAF base

 This alert comes in the wake of another warning that was issued last week in which it was said that the Jaish-e-Mohammad had started training 40 jihadis to strike in India.

-Incidentally these terrorists are undergoing rigorous training at the Ballot facility of the JeM that was hit by the Indian Air Force.
+Incidentally, these terrorists are undergoing rigorous training at the Ballot facility of the JeM that was hit by the Indian Air Force.

 JeM's Balakot facility hit by IAF re-activated, extensive training activity reported by intel

-The information that is based on Intelligence gathering suggests that these 40 jihadis are being training to strike at Jammu and Kashmir as well as other parts of the country.
-In the past few weeks, the Intelligence has indicated that Pakistan would up the ante and strike at various locations that includes, Maharashtra, Gujarat and some of the southern states.
+The information that is based on Intelligence gathering suggests that these 40 jihadis are being trained to strike at Jammu and Kashmir as well as other parts of the country.
+In the past few weeks, the Intelligence has indicated that Pakistan would up the ante and strike at various locations that include, Maharashtra, Gujarat and some of the southern states.
 After the IAF strikes, the Balakot facility had been shut down.
-However this is for the first time that the facility has been activated following the strike.
+However, this is for the first time that the facility has been activated following the strike.

 In March 2019, the IAF had hit the terror facility and also managed to destroy four intended targets.

 Sources tell OneIndia that the targets that were hit included the training complex, a seminary and two halls that accommodated the terrorists.
 While the Research and Analysis Wing had mapped the entire Balakot facility several years back, the IAF went in for a precision strike.
-The intent was hit the selected four targets, the source added.
+The intent was to hit the selected four targets, the source added.

-The evidence that was collected us under the classified category and it was entirely up to the government whether or not to release the information.
+The evidence that was collected under the classified category and it was entirely up to the government whether or not to release the information.
 India collected evidence in the form of Synthetic Aperture Radar, which suggested that the four buildings that were selected as targets were hit.

 To strike at various parts of India, JeM begins training 40 jihadis at Balakot facility